|

 Appointed March 2013

-Ms. Wolowicz is the Assistant Town Administrator for the Town of South Hadley.
-Prior to that she was the Personnel Officer/Chief Procurement Officer for 7 years.
-She serves on the Water Commission for the City of Chicopee and also is a member of the Chicopee Municipal Employees Credit Union Board of Directors.
-Ms. Wolowicz received an Associate’s Degree in Business Management from Holyoke Community College and is currently finishing her Bachelor’s Degree in Business Management from Elms College. |
+Ms. Wolowicz is the Town Administrator for the Town of Monson.
+Previously, she was the Deputy Town Administrator and the Personnel Officer/Chief Procurement Officer for the Town of South Hadley.
+Ms. Wolowicz received an Associate’s Degree in Business Management from Holyoke Community College, a Bachelor’s Degree in Business Management from Elms College, along with a double major in marketing, and a Masters of Public Administration Degree from Westfield State. |

 |